okonomichiyaki/supercat/040-prelude.md

 ## Guild cards

-Bot will discard some guild card for their prelude effect at the first opportunity.
+Bot will discard some Guild card for their Prelude ability at the first opportunity.

-Bot will discard a Weapon guild card for effect, if it has 3 ships available.
+Bot will discard a Weapon Guild card for Prelude ability if it has 3 ships available.
 Place ships at starport with most fresh ships, otherwise with task force.

-Bot will discard a Union card for effect.
+Bot will discard all Union cards to gain bonus action cards.
 Place action card in bot's play area, and increment bot's hand counter.

 <div class="pagebreak"> </div>